JordanDworaczyk/BTCPriceBot/.github/PULL_REQUEST_TEMPLATE.md

 #3.
-Does the changes that you made in your pull request work on Windows and Linux/Ubuntu platforms?
+Do the changes that you made in your pull request work on Windows and Linux/Ubuntu platforms?
 - [ ] Yes
 - [ ] No
     - [ ] I don't have access to Windows.